 - This lesson explains how to define the data model that serves as a base for the application’s CRUD UI and set up migrations to propagate data model structure changes to the database.

-- Customize the Application UI and Behavior - customize the auto-generated UI’s structure and metadata and implement custom user interaction.
+- This lesson explains how to customize the auto-generated UI’s structure and metadata and implement custom user interaction.

 - Try XAF demos.